universal-ctags/ctags/docs/man/ctags.1.rst

 	included  if '*' is given.

 	This ``--extras=`` option is for controlling extras common in all languages (or language-independent extras).
-Universal-ctags also
-	supports language-specific extras.
+Universal Ctags also supports language-specific extras.
 (See "`Language-specific fields and extras`_" about the concept).
 Use ``--extras-<LANG>=`` option for controlling them.